flexivrobotics/flexiv_rdk/README.md

 ## API Documentation

-API doc of the latest release is available at https://rdk.flexiv.com/api/.
-API doc of a previous release can be manually generated:
+The complete and detailed API documentation of the **latest release** can be found at https://rdk.flexiv.com/api/.
+The API documentation of a previous release can be generated manually using Doxygen.
+For example, on Linux:

     sudo apt install doxygen-latex graphviz
     cd flexiv_rdk
     git checkout <previous_release_tag>
     doxygen doc/Doxyfile.in

-The generated API doc is under `flexiv_rdk/doc/html/`.
+The generated API documentation is under ``flexiv_rdk/doc/html/`` directory.
 Open any html file with your browser to view it.